Polish spaces for countable and separable structures through quotient encodings: C* -algebras: decomposition, approximation, and regularity

 Throughout, let $A=C^*_{\max}(F_\infty)$ and fix a countable dense $*$-subalgebra $D^A$ closed under multiplication and~$*$.
 Work on $\Ideal(A)$ with the Wijsman topology and write $B=A/K$.

-\begin{remark}[Unital scope of the $C^*$-algebra sections] The parameter space in Sections~\ref{sec:Cstar-properties}--\ref{sec:D-stability} is based on the \emph{unital} quotient generator $A=C^*_{\max}(F_\infty)$.
+\begin{remark} The parameter space in Sections~\ref{sec:Cstar-properties}--\ref{sec:D-stability} is based on the \emph{unital} quotient generator $A=C^*_{\max}(F_\infty)$.
 Accordingly, the statements proved there are literally statements about quotients of this unital generator, hence about unital separable $C^*$-algebras (aside from the zero quotient).
 The standard non-unital variant is obtained by replacing $A$ with $A\otimes\mathcal K$; predicates involving $1$ should then be rewritten in the unitisation, or equivalently using a fixed strictly positive contraction.
 Since this modification is routine but notationally cumbersome, we keep the body of the paper in the unital coding. \end{remark}

-\begin{remark}[Other standard parameter spaces for separable $C^*$-algebras] Fix a separable infinite-dimensional Hilbert space $H$.
-Farah--Toms--T\"ornquist introduce several standard Borel/Polish parameter spaces for separable $C^*$-algebras; we briefly recall two of them.
-The comparison in Remark~\ref{rem:Xi-ideals} below shows that our ideal/Wijsman coding is compatible with these standard codings in the usual descriptive-set-theoretic sense, and in fact yields a Borel isomorphism of the underlying standard Borel spaces via the Borel Schr\"oder--Bernstein theorem.
+\begin{remark} Fix a separable infinite-dimensional Hilbert space $H$.
+The first standard Borel parametrisation of separable $C^*$-algebras was introduced by Kechris~\cite{KechrisAsianCstar}.
+Farah--Toms--T\"ornquist later introduced and used several mutually Borel-equivalent standard Borel/Polish parameter spaces for separable $C^*$-algebras; we briefly recall two of them.

 {\bf (1) The concrete coding $\Gamma(H)$.} Let $\Gamma(H):=B(H)^{\N}$ equipped with the product of the strong operator topology.
 Each $\gamma=(\gamma_n)_{n\in\N}\in\Gamma(H)$ codes the separable $C^*$-algebra $C^*(\gamma)\subseteq B(H)$ generated by $\{\gamma_n:n\in\N\}$.